 But as a business model, it would be good for somebody.

-And that would be to if you could get access to everybody's um security cameras, then when there's a problem, instead of having to go to every person, all right.
+And that would be to, if you could get access to everybody's security cameras, then when there's a problem, instead of having to go to every person, all right, can you show us your security from the front of your store?

 And I don't know if they're using existing cameras or it has to be one of their cameras.

-So that wasn't really in the story, weirdly.
+So, that wasn't really in the story, weirdly.

-But the general idea that there will be cameras everywhere because of crime, Um I predicted in the mid-90s in my book, The Dilmer Future, that there would be cameras everywhere.
+Um, I predicted in the mid-90s in my book, The Dilbert Future, that there would be cameras everywhere.

-And I'm gonna double down on one part of the prediction that hasn't happened, but I think it will.
+And I'm going to double down on one part of the prediction.

-I believe there will be cameras in almost every private space, let's say indoor space, except for maybe bathrooms, uh, maybe bedrooms, but you know, like living rooms and kitchens and stuff.
+I believe there will be cameras in almost every private space, let's say indoor space, except for maybe bathrooms, maybe bedrooms, but you know, like living rooms and kitchens and stuff.

 I believe that every house will end up having a camera.

-Maybe it'll be built into light bulbs or something, and but it will be deeply encrypted, so that even the government can't get in it.
+But it will be deeply encrypted so that even the government can't get in.

-So that way the homeowner would never give up their privacy unless let's say there was a house invasion and they wanted to give up their privacy to show the criminals, and then they get a court order and then it get opened up.
+So, that way, the homeowner would never give up their privacy unless, let's say, there was a house invasion and they wanted to give up their privacy to show the criminals.

 I'm not saying you should like it.

-I get it, you don't have to explain it.
+You don't have to explain it.

 I'm just predicting it.